 To apply to the Department of Nursing, please read and complete the following:

-In keeping with Bethel’s emphasis on undergraduate research, nursing students complete an individual or group undergraduate research project which is then presented at Bethel’s Undergraduate Research, Internships and Creative Activity (URICA) Symposium in the spring or at the Sigma Theta Tah Epsilon Gamma Chapter-at-Large Research Day symposium.
-Content of the studies center on one of the six Quality and Safety Education for Nursing (QSEN) competencies: patient-centered care; teamwork and collaboration; evidence-based practice; quality improvement; safety; informatics; or a nursing practice issue relevant to their capstone placement.
+In keeping with Bethel’s emphasis on undergraduate research, nursing students complete an individual or group research project and present their work at Bethel’s Undergraduate Research, Internships and Creative Activity (URICA) Symposium in April or at the Sigma Theta Tau Epsilon Gamma Chapter-at-Large Research Day symposium.
+Content of these projects center on quality and safety in nursing competencies, such as patient-centered care, teamwork and collaboration, evidence-based practice, quality improvement, or safety informatics, or on a nursing practice issue relevant to the student's Capstone placement.

 The nursing program is fantastic.
 I was very well prepared for my NCLEX exam and for the nursing field in the hospital.